AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 ### API

 Platform is built API-first.
-While interface methods exist for all major Platform tasks and will be used in the majority of the exercises, this tutorial contains some exercises that use the API.
-We will guide you through the basic project setup in the Adobe Developer Console and provide you with a [!DNL Postman] Collection to make the necessary API calls.
-After completing the tutorial, you will find it valuable to be familiar with the Platform API and use it in your own deployment.
+While interface workflows exist for all major Platform tasks and will be used in the majority of the exercises, this tutorial contains some API-oriented exercises.
+We will guide you through the basic project setup in the Adobe Developer Console and provide you with [!DNL Postman] environments and collections to get started with the API.
+After completing the tutorial, you may find it valuable to be familiar with the Platform API and use it in your own deployment.

 ### Third-party technologies